antonmi/ALF/README.md

 # TODOS
-- DSL validations for all the necessary attributes
+- DSL validations for all the necessary attributes and functions presence and arity